milmazz/hunter/README.md

  title: "milmazz/hunter", url: "https://github.com/milmazz/hunter"}
 ```

+Returns a `Hunter.Card`

 ### Fetch a list of follow requests

 ```elixir
 iex(19)> Hunter.follow_requests(conn)
 []
 ```

+Returns a list of `Hunter.Account` which have requested to follow the authenticated user.

 ### Fetch user's blocks